 The LSPC model was used to simulate flows and metals concentrations in Dominguez Channel from 1995-2005, providing daily flow volume and estimates of existing metals loads during wet days.
 By including all storm flows over the 1995-2005 period (an eleven-year period), analysis of critical conditions was included.
-Allowable loads were calculated by multiplying the daily storm volume by the appropriate numeric water quality target.
+Allowable loads were calculated by multiplying the daily flow volume (when Dominguez Channel maximum streamflow rate is greater than or equal to 62.7 cfs) by the appropriate numeric water quality target.